Patrolin/qfloat/README.md

 }
 ```

-We can also define our own `sprint_f64()` instead of relying on the libc version based on IEEE augmented float operations
+We can also define our own `sprint_f64()` instead of relying on the libc version, with IEEE augmented float operations
 (which nobody implements, but are easy enough to define ourselves).
 This does give incorrect values when `abs(x) < ~1e-304`
 , as we store the error in a float, which will eventually underflow to 0.
-However, such small values have little to no practical use anyway.
+However, such small values have little to no practical use anyway. \
+Similarly we can convert i64 to f64 by also computing the error of the conversion.